JinraeKim/FlightSims.jl/README.md

         - See [FSimPlots.jl](https://github.com/JinraeKim/FSimPlots.jl).
 Note that FSimPlots.jl is not exported in the default setting to reduce precompilation time.
     <!-- - **Function approximator** -->
     <!--     - (Approximator) `LinearApproximator`, `PolynomialBasis` -->
+    - **ROS2 compatibility**
+        - See [FSimROS.jl](https://github.com/JinraeKim/FSimROS.jl).
+Note that FSimROS.jl is not exported in the default setting.

 # Examples